Zakaria-Arshad/Chefs-Assistant/README.md

 Current version: Basic implementation that allows uploading images, basic pre-processing for OCR, and local storage for RAG documents.

 Future plans:
-- Convert from local vectorstore to something permanent, such as MongoDB or Amazon Aurora, to avoid constantly re-loading the documents
+- Convert from local vectorstore to something permanent, with Amazon RDS with pgvector
-- Allow deletion of documents
+- Mind dump feature: allow user to record audio of anything they are thinking of.
+This can either be created into a new document, or use RAG + other techniques to find a relevant document to integrate this information into.
+This will require a speech - to - text model.
 - Add metadata to documents so a specific user's documents are the only documents being retrieved.
 - Use AWS SageMaker to deploy a more custom Computer Vision model.
 Building a Proof of Concept model with Pytorch to train on my mother's handwriting for more accuracy.
 Possibly enabling users to upload their own images to be trained for themselves.